biemond/biemond-orawls/README.markdown

 ### fmwcluster
 __orawls::utils::fmwcluster__ convert existing cluster to a OSB or SOA suite cluster (BPM is optional) and also convert BAM to a BAM cluster.
-This will also work for OIM / OAM cluster
+This will also work for OIM / OAM cluster.
+The security store is migrated to a database store during this conversion.
+To maintain a file based store set a standalone hiera param "retain_security_file_store" to true.

 You first need to create some OSB, SOA or BAM clusters and add some managed servers to these clusters for OSB 11g or SOA Suite 11g managed servers make sure to also set the coherence arguments parameters

     $default_params = {}
     $fmw_cluster_instances = hiera('fmw_cluster_instances', $default_params)